dougeby/IntuneDocs/InTuneDocs/EndUser/using-your-windows-device-with-intune.md

 # required metadata

 title: Using your Windows device with Intune | Microsoft Intune
-description: List of links to tasks that you can do on your Windows device when the device is enrolled in Intune
+description: List of links to tasks that users can do on their Windows device when their device is enrolled in Intune
 keywords:
 author: Staciebarkerms.author: stabar
 manager: angrobe
-ms.date: 09/19/2016
+ms.date: 10/24/2016
 ms.topic: article
 ms.prod:
 ms.service: microsoft-intune